 You will need to calculate shipping expenses, time spent sourcing products, and adhering to the Amazon terms and conditions into your plans.

 Dropshipping does not offer the same profits as stocking and shipping products.
 It is a more convenient way to get paid up to $500 or more per item.

 You will need to create a storefront and list the products you’re offering for sale.
 You can then arrange for direct shipping to the customer from your supplier.
 This eliminates the need to store stock, making it ideal for a college dorm room.

 It is possible to sell almost anything via dropshipping.
 However, you will need to look at profit margins, so you can choose the best products.

 When looking for online jobs for college students, investing is not likely to be at the top of your list.
 Investing can be intimidating and confusing, as you need to make smart investment decisions.

-Fortunately, there are apps and web solutions that can help you.
+Fortunately, there are apps and web solutions that can help you such as Acorns.
 Just like an automated bill payment app, you can automatically invest to allow you to earn in your spare time.
 Many of these apps also offer free services or low costs.
 So you can start small as you build up your confidence.

 You will need to have a little capital to begin.
 However, as your investments pay off, you can start to invest larger sums, for greater rewards.